 Related: 10 Secrets to Getting Your Kids to Nap Longer

-Eat Later It can be tricky when your family is used to their routine, but if you can bump dinner a bit later each night, it will help your kids’ internal clocks.
+Eat Later It can be tricky when your family is used to a routine, but if you can bump dinner a bit later each night, it will help your kids’ internal clocks.
 Be sure to offer toddlers their afternoon snack a little later, too, and adjust your baby’s feeding schedule if possible.

 Ignore it.
 Not the best strategy for some, but if you keep chugging along, so will they.
 Just switch everything on the day of, and move on.
-Kids are resilient.
-But try to keep their routine (mostly) intact.
+Kids are resilient, but try to keep their routine (mostly) intact.

 Related: 14 Games to Play Before Bed That Guarantee a Trip to Dreamland